nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 One thing to note about how this debugger works.
 Mostly, we'll work backward as we begin at 0 and work up to maximum.
 So, look at the RAM and how the lower right is FF whereas the upper left is 08.

-Original Guide is at: https://atarihq.com/danb/files/stella.pdf
+Original Stella development guide is at: https://atarihq.com/danb/files/stella.pdf.

+The above document is a retyped version of the original.
 ## <a id="8bws"></a>8-Bit Workshop
 We're going to be using [8-bit Workshop's IDE](https://8bitworkshop.com/v3.11.0/) for a lot of in-class demos and work so I don't have to figure out the legality of installing Stella or any of the other emulators for the Atari.
 It has everything you'll need to write, compile, and debug your code.
 It also has a variety of amazing features like Github Integration as well as being an IDE for just about all older systems including early Computers like the Apple ]\[+  and Commodore 64.
 So, it can be of use elsewhere which is something i'll try and make sure we do with most of our tools.